Toni Jović

-Toni Jović (born 2 September 1992) is a Croatian professional footballer who plays as a centre-forward for Bosnian Premier League club Posušje.
+Toni Jović (born 2 September 1992) is a Croatian professional footballer who plays as a centre-forward for Bosnian Premier League club Sloga Doboj.

 Club career

 Jović made his debut in the German 3.
 Liga for Sportfreunde Lotte on 25 January 2019, starting in a home match against 1860 Munich, which finished as a 1–1 draw.
 He left Sportfreunde Lotte in June 2019.

-On 19 June 2019, Jović signed a one and a half year contract with Bosnian Premier League club Široki Brijeg.
+On 19 June 2019, Jović signed a one-and-a-half-year contract with Bosnian Premier League club Široki Brijeg.
 He made his official debut for Široki Brijeg on 11 July 2019, in a 1–2 home loss against Kairat in the 2019–20 UEFA Europa League first qualifying round.
 Jović scored his first goal for Široki in his first league game with the club, in a 2–2 away draw against Sloboda Tuzla.
 He left Široki Brijeg after his contract with the club expired in December 2020.

 On 18 February 2021, Jović joined Krupa.
 He debuted in a league match against his former club Široki Brijeg, on 6 March 2021.